h3x311/h3x311.github.io/content/posts/lc.md

 ## 11th day
 Take string questions.
 One is hashmap compare, two is about 2 pointers.
 Pointers are common in string and array.

+## 12th day
+Do string questions.
+Use hashmap.
+No new things.
+Maybe I should do less.